luludak/DeltaNN/README.md

 ## Instructions:

 1. Install Python and Pip on your system.
 - Python comes with linux distros usually, but this is not always the case for Pip.
-You can install it by running "sudo apt install python3-pip"
+You can install it by running `sudo apt install python3-pip`.
 2. Download and install TVM:
 For instructions of how to install TVM, please refer to the [TVM related guide for developers](https://tvm.apache.org/docs/install/from_source.html#developers-get-source-from-github).
 Follow the installation from source instructions, and consider enabling the LLVM and the OPENCL flags.